EbaAdisu/a2sv-internship-backend/tasks/task7/task-manager/docs/api_documentation.md

 -   **Error Responses:**
     -   **400 Bad Request:** Invalid task ID.
     -   **404 Not Found:** Task not found.
+    -   **403 Forbidden:** Insufficient privileges (if non-admin).

 ---

 ## Additional MongoDB Integration Details

--   **MongoDB Driver:** This API uses the official MongoDB Go Driver (`go.mongodb.org/mongo-driver/mongo`).
+-   **MongoDB Driver:**
+    This API uses the official MongoDB Go Driver (`go.mongodb.org/mongo-driver/mongo`).
--   **Database & Collection:** The application connects to a MongoDB instance at `mongodb://localhost:27017` by default, uses the database `taskdb` and the collection `tasks`.
+-   **Database & Collection:**
+    The application connects to a MongoDB instance at `mongodb://localhost:27017`, uses the database `taskdb` and the collections `tasks` and `users`.
+-   **ObjectID:**
--   **ObjectID:** Task IDs are managed by MongoDB as ObjectIDs.
-When creating tasks, a new ObjectID is generated and included in the response.
+    Task and User IDs are managed by MongoDB as ObjectIDs.
+When creating tasks or users, a new ObjectID is generated and included in the response.

 ---

 ## Testing with Postman

-1. **Create a New Request:**
-   Set the request method (GET, POST, PUT, DELETE) and URL based on the endpoint you are testing.

-2. **Set Headers:**
-   For POST and PUT requests, add `Content-Type: application/json`.

-3. **Provide Request Body:**
-   For POST and PUT, input the JSON payload as shown in the examples above.

-4. **Send the Request and Inspect the Response:**
-   Ensure that the returned values (including generated MongoDB ObjectIDs) match the expected output.

-5. **Verify in MongoDB:**
+1. **User Registration and Login:**
+    - Create a new request with method POST to `http://localhost:8080/register` to create a new account.
+    - Use POST to `http://localhost:8080/login` with your credentials to receive a JWT token.
+2. **Using JWT Token:**
+    - For protected endpoints (tasks), add the header:
+      `Authorization: Bearer <token>` (with your received token).
+3. **Task Management:**
+    - Test GET, POST, PUT, DELETE endpoints as described above.
+    - Verify responses and match ObjectID formats.
+4. **Check MongoDB Directly:**
-   Optionally, use MongoDB Compass or the Mongo shell to directly confirm that tasks are being created, updated, and deleted in the database.
+    - Optionally, use MongoDB Compass or the Mongo shell to verify that your tasks and users are stored correctly.